nestor-custodio/crapi/README.md

 ## Contribution / Development

-Bug reports and pull requests are welcome on GitHub at https://github.com/nestor-custodio/crapi.
+Bug reports and pull requests are welcome at: [https://github.com/nestor-custodio/crapi](https://github.com/nestor-custodio/crapi)

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `bundle exec rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-Linting is courtesy of [Rubocop](https://github.com/bbatsov/rubocop) and documentation is built using [Yard](https://yardoc.org/).
-Neither is included in the Gemspec; you'll need to install these locally (`gem install rubocop yard`) to take advantage.
+Linting is courtesy of [Rubocop](https://docs.rubocop.org/) (`bundle exec rubocop`) and documentation is built using [Yard](https://yardoc.org/) (`bundle exec yard`).
+Please ensure you have a clean bill of health from Rubocop and that any new features and/or changes to behaviour are reflected in the documentation before submitting a pull request.

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+Crapi is available as open source under the terms of the [MIT License](https://tldrlegal.com/license/mit-license).